 depends_on = [okta_policy_signon.contractor_access_policy]

-Organize your codebase into logical files (e.g., variables.tf, apps_oidc.tf, policies.tf).
-For reusable components, create Terraform modules.
-This promotes consistency and simplifies maintenance.
-To manage multiple Okta environments (dev, prod), use Terraform Workspaces, which allow you to maintain separate state files for the same configuration.
+Split your codebase into files that make sense (e.g., variables.tf, apps_oidc.tf, policies.tf).
+For reusable components, build Terraform modules.
+That keeps things consistent and easier to maintain.
+To manage multiple Okta environments (dev, prod), use Terraform Workspaces, which let you keep separate state files for the same configuration.

 The Terraform state file maps your configuration to real-world resources.
-For any team-based or production use, storing the state file remotely is mandatory.
-Remote backends like Terraform Cloud, AWS S3, or Azure Blob Storage provide state locking (to prevent concurrent runs), secure storage, and shared access.
+For any team or production use, you have to store the state file remotely.
+Remote backends like Terraform Cloud, AWS S3, or Azure Blob Storage give you state locking (so two runs can't clobber each other), secure storage, and shared access.

 S3 Backend Example: